-The GLoW (Glucose Lowering through Weight management) trial will evaluate whether a tailored behavioural weight management programme that can be delivered at scale achieves better glucose control and other health outcomes than education alone and whether any improvements in health and wellbeing justify the higher cost of the programme.
+The GLoW (Glucose Lowering through Weight management) is evaluating whether a tailored behavioural weight management programme that can be delivered at scale achieves better glucose control and other health outcomes than education alone.
+It will also evaluate whether any improvements in health and wellbeing justify the higher cost of the programme.

-Participants will be followed up at 6 months and 1 year, and we will measure clinical outcomes (such as blood glucose and body weight), diet and physical activity behaviours, and use of medications and other health care resources.
+Participants were followed up at 6 months and 1 year, and we measured clinical outcomes (such as blood glucose and body weight), diet and physical activity behaviours, and use of medications and other health care resources.
 We will analyse which group has better changes in health outcomes and which programme offers best value for money.
 Findings from this trial will inform the decisions of commissioners of services for weight management and diabetes about the most cost-effective use of limited health-care resources.

 GLoW study publications on the MRC Epidemiology Unit publications database.